Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 - If using PW, create a common analysis period to make projects with different time frames comparable

 #### Infinite Analysis Period
-- Apply the capitalized cost formula for projects requiring perpetual m
+- Apply the capitalized cost formula for projects requiring perpetual maintenance, such as government infrastructure

+## Infinite Service Lives: Capitalized Cost
+-